fmodica/fretboard/README.md

 # Responsive Fretboard (In progress)

 A jQuery plugin for displaying a responsive, interactive, configurable, (somewhat) stylable fretboard of any number of frets, strings, and tunings.
-I am also working on an AngularJS directive to wrap this (see below).
+I also have this wrapped as an AngularJS directive.

 I initially wrote this so I could capture user input (chords/scales) and display chords/scales of my own.
+I am developing features as I need them, but if you have a feature request feel free to contact me.

 ## Demo
-Check out an example fretboard I made that has an astronomy theme (why would I do this?
+Check out an example fretboard I made that is styled with an astronomy theme (why would I do this?
 I don't know, I majored in astronomy.
 Whatever.)

 http://frank-modica.com/Sandbox

-Check out my voice leading page, where I use the fretboard to get chords from the user and display chords of my own:
+Check out my voice leading page, where I use the fretboard to help users create progressions with good voice leading:

 http://frank-modica.com/Voiceleader